Lab Oven

 Buying Guide: Choosing the Right Lab Oven

 Evaluate the requirements of your laboratory and how much space you currently have.
-The dimension of the oven ranges from small bench units to large floor models.
+The dimension of the oven ranges from small lab ovens to large floor models.

 Choose an oven with a temperature range that meets your application requirements.
 For example, lab vacuum ovens are better for low-temperature drying, while curing ovens often require higher heat.